-Concept by: Eniko Gaspar
+Concept by: Marco Fenici

 By the end of the course, participants will:

-- Be able to outline the most important project-related plans;
+- Outline the most important project-related plans;

 The schedule describes likely activities but may differ significantly based on the requests of the participants, and the trainer delivering the specific session.
 Course modifications are subject to the trainer’s discretion.
 If you would like to discuss a specific topic, please indicate it at least 4 weeks in advance.